za3k/zorchpad/src/vi/README.txt

 The original ae.c was written by Anthony Howe and released into the public domain.
+It is available as 'ae'.

-This version is adapted to work with the zorchpad (use raw keyboard input and video output).
+The 'zi' version is adapted to work with the zorchpad (use raw keyboard input and video output).

 Keys